Polymathing/clone-tabnews/README.md

 # clone-tabnews
-Project created to implement tabnews.com.br for our deares curso.dev
+Project created to implement tabnews.com.br for our dearest curso.dev